rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Common CSRF Defenses/HTTP Referer Header/Introduction.md

 The HTTP Referer header is an optional request header that is automatically added by browsers when a user triggers an HTTP request.
 It contains the URL of the website from which the resources has been requested.
+By checking this header, the server can see where the request originated.

+Some applications make use of this header to protect against CSRF attacks, this is normally done by verifying that the request originated from the application's own domain.
+However, this approach is generally less effective and easy to bypass.